-- 1 Open the Music app and tap

-For You.
-On the For You screen,

-you see a collection of playlists,

-albums, and songs that Apple

-Music recommends based on

-music you've listened to or that

-you indicated you like.

-- 2 Swipe up and down the screen to browse the selected music.
+- 1. Open the Music app and tap For You.
+On the For You screen, you see a collection of playlists, albums, and songs that Apple Music recommends based on music you've listened to or that you indicated you like. - 2.
+Swipe up and down the screen to browse the selected music.
 It is organized in different categories, and the content of each category changes over time.

-- 3 Explore the contents of a playlist or album by tapping its artwork.
+For example, the Recently Played section makes it easy to get back to music you've listened to recently. - 3.
+Explore the contents of a playlist or album by tapping its artwork.
 You see the list of songs in the collection you tapped.